DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables multi-packet send.
-This feature allows the TX burst function to pack up to five packets in two descriptors in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5.
+MPS allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+When ``txq_inline`` is set along with ``txq_mpw_en``, TX burst function tries to copy entire packet data on to TX descriptor instead of including pointer of packet only if there is enough room remained in the descriptor. ``txq_inline`` sets per-descriptor space for either pointers or inlined packets.
+In addition, Enhanced MPS supports hybrid mode - mixing inlined packets and pointers in the same descriptor.

   This option cannot be used in conjunction with ``tso`` below.
 When ``tso`` is set, ``txq_mpw_en`` is disabled.

   It is currently only supported on the ConnectX-4 Lx and ConnectX-5 families of adapters.
 Enabled by default.

+- ``txq_mpw_hdr_dseg_en`` parameter [int]

+  A nonzero value enables including two pointers in the first block of TX descriptor.
+This can be used to lessen CPU load for memory copy.

+  Effective only when Enhanced MPS is supported.
+Disabled by default.

+- ``txq_max_inline_len`` parameter [int]

+  Maximum size of packet to be inlined.
+This limits the size of packet to be inlined.
+If the size of a packet is larger than configured value, the packet isn't inlined even though there's enough space remained in the descriptor.
+Instead, the packet is included with pointer.

+  Effective only when Enhanced MPS is supported.
+The default value is 256.

 - ``tso`` parameter [int]